-txdb a TxDb file, a path to one of: (.gtf ,.gff2, .gff2, .db or .sqlite) or an ORFik parts the transcript parts you want, default: c("mrna", "leaders", "cds", "trailers").

-See ?loadRegion for more info on this argument.

-extension What to add on the name after leader, like: B -> leadersB names.keep a character vector of subset of names to keep.
-Example: loadRegions(txdb, names = "ENST1000005"), will return only that transcript.
-Remember if you set by to "gene", then this list must be with gene names.

-by a character, default "tx" Either "tx" or "gene".
-What names to output region by, the transcript name "tx" or gene names "gene".
-NOTE: this is not the same as cdsBy(txdb, by = "gene"), cdsBy would then only give 1 cds per Gene, loadRegion gives all isoforms, but with gene names.

-skip.optimized logical, default FALSE.
-If TRUE, will not search for optimized rds files to load created from ORFik::makeTxdbFromGenome(..., optimize = TRUE).
-The optimized files are $\sim 100x$ faster to load for human genome.
+experiment the transcript parts you want, default: c("mrna", "leaders", "cds", "trailers"). parts See ?loadRegion for more info on this argument.
+What to add on the name after leader, like: B -> leadersB extension a character vector of subset of names to keep.
+Example: loadRegions(txdb, names.keep names = "ENST1000005"), will return only that transcript.
+Remember if you set by to "gene", then this list must be with gene names. a character, default "tx" Either "tx" or "gene".
+What names to output region by, by the transcript name "tx" or gene names "gene".
+NOTE: this is not the same as cdsBy(txdb, by = "gene"), cdsBy would then only give 1 cds per Gene, loadRegion gives all isoforms, but with gene names. skip.optimized logical, default FALSE.
+If TRUE, will not search for optimized rds files to load mized files are ~ 100x faster to load for human genome.

-envir Which environment to save to, default: .GlobalEnv
+Which environment to save to, default: .GlobalEnv